gdavis-21/Eat-Well-App-Demo/README.md

 # EatWell: An App to Track and Document What You Eat

+EatWell is the final project for my course in mobile applications development.

+## Inspiration:
+- EatWell is inspired by my desire to live a more health conscious life.

 ## Purpose:
+The app
-- My partners and I designed Eat Well to provide users with an easy and efficient way to track what the user eats over a given month.
+- Tracks what the user eats each day over a given month.
-- The app is broken down into three scenes:
+- Tracks the number of calories the user burns in a day
+- Lets the user provide notes about each meal entry.

+## Scenes:
+- Snapshot
-  1. Snapshot - Provides a broad overview of your day (e.g. calories consumed, calories burned, steps walked, and stand time)
+  In this scence, the user can see their calories consumed, their calories burned, their steps walked, and their current stand time (for today).

-  2. Journal - Provides a way to track and document calories consumed as well as provide additional notes about day.
+- Journal
+  In this scene, the user can enter notes about their meal, enter calories for meal.

+- Profile
-  3. Profile - Provides general information about the user (name, age, weight, sex, and height)
+  In this scence, the user can see information about their name, their age, their weight, their sex, and their height.

 ## Frameworks:
-- UIKit:
+- UIKit: I utilitized UIKit to build the interface.

-- CoreData: to store entries of the tableView in the Journal Scene.
+- CoreData: I utilized CoreData to store and persist user data after closure of the app.

-- HealthKit: to read information from the user's health app (e.g. calories burned, steps walked, stand time, weight, sex, height)
+- HealthKit: I utilized HealthKit to read information from the user's health app (e.g. calories burned, steps walked, stand time, weight, sex, height)